udincer/theme-gruvbox/README.md

 ## Installation

-You do not need to clone this repository to install this theme.
+You do not need to clone this repository to install the theme.
 It is hosted on npm public registry.
 Clone only if you want to contribute to [development](#development).

 #### Command line install